 If you find the mixture to be either too light or heavy, adjust the measurements as you see fit until you find a mixture combination that works best for you.
 Similar to the tip above, be sure that you don’t employ this technique too often as it could remove too many natural oils, which your hair needs to stay healthy.

 Just because you may not be accustomed to using the ingredients mentioned above outside of the kitchen, don’t discount their benefits.
-These items make for great ways which people can make an easy switch to less harmful and chemical filled chemicals.
+These items make for great ways in which people can make an easy switch to less harmful and chemical filled chemicals.